It's Traditional! With a big "T".

 Every Catholic encounters Sacred Tradition regularly, often without realizing it:

-In Sacraments: The forms and matter come from tradition
+In the Sacraments: The matter, form, and intent of the sacraments come from apostolic Tradition

 π Transmitting Tradition

 Every Catholic participates in transmitting Sacred Tradition to future generations.
-Parents who teach their children the faith, catechists who explain Church teaching, and clergy who preach and celebrate sacraments all serve as links in the chain of tradition.
-This is both a privilege and a serious responsibility.
+Parents who teach their children the faith, catechists who explain Church teaching, and clergy who preach and celebrate sacraments all serve as living links in the chain of tradition.
+This is both a privilege — to be the bearer of 2,000 years of apostolic teaching — and a serious responsibility that calls for accuracy, fidelity, and genuine formation.

 The Unity of Divine Revelation

 Sacred Scripture and Sacred Tradition are not two different revelations but two modes of transmitting the one revelation of Jesus Christ.
-They flow from the same divine source, support each other, and together constitute the single deposit of faith.
-Neither can be properly understood without the other.
+They flow from the same divine source — the Word of God spoken definitively in Christ — and together constitute the single deposit of faith.
+Neither can be properly understood or properly protected without the other.

 π️ The Complete Picture